-A santoku knife is a versatile all-purpose knife, which can be used to process different types of ingredients equally well.
+A santoku knife is a versatile all-purpose knife, which can be used to cut different types of ingredients equally well.
 Santoku knife uses are not limited only for the preparation of Asian dishes.
-Due to their shape, Santoku knives are used for processing fish, meat, and vegetables.
+Santoku knives are used for processing fish, meat, and vegetables.

 When cutting food, the Santoku knife is tilted forward with the point slightly below the heel of the blade.
 This leverage makes it easier to cut through even firmer and more resilient foods.
 The specially shaped blade and the perfect weight distribution of the Santoku knife makes an ideal kitchen tool even for people with rather small hands.

 Because Santoku is such an adaptable all-around knife, it is a trendy and sought-for item.
 This type of traditional Japanese knife is indispensable in many kitchens worldwide.

 There are many ways to use a Santoku knife.
 It all depends on the type of ingredient you are processing and the technique you are using.
 Every single feature of a Santoku has a specific purpose in your kitchen:

 - If you use the knife for tuna, salmon, pufferfish, and other specialties, you can use it to cut precise, thin slices without damaging the delicate structure of the food being cut.
 Santoku is also a traditional knife for preparing sushi.

 - The length of the Santoku knife in conjunction with the stable forging style dictates the use as a meat knife.
 The long blade is also suitable for portioning larger roast pieces with clean cuts.

 - The handle of Santoku is in line with the top of the blade.
 This offers enough space for a pinch-grip and a secure hold to break even harder food with a little effort.